SDGreen/elwood-castle/TESTING.md

 * Toast messages are consistantly styled so error messages produce red toast headings, success messages produce green toast headings and info messages produce blue toast headings.

 ---
 #### Responsive Design Testing
-The responsive design was tested using multiple physical devices:
+The responsive design was tested using these physical devices:
 * Galaxy S8 (Chrome)
-* iPhone 6 plus (Safari)
+* Google Pixel 4a (Chrome)
 * iPad Air 2 (Safari)
 * Leveno IdeaPad S340 (Chrome)
-* MacBook (Chrome & Safari)
+* MacBook Pro(Chrome & Safari)
 * iPhone X (Safari)

+No major issues were uncovered

 Chrome DevTools was also used to test the design on the following devices:
 * Moto G4